-If you are injured on the job:
+If a student employee is injured on the job:

-- Report any job-related injury or illness to your supervisor and human resources immediately, but no later than two days from the date of injury or onset of illness.
-This includes accidents that do not require medical treatment. - Complete an accident report. - HR will refer you to a designated medical provider.
-In an emergency, you will be transported to the nearest medical facility. - If your injury or illness occurs or if medical treatment is required outside of regular office hours (Monday - Friday, 8:30 am to 5:00 pm) go to Memorial Urgent Care, Penrose Urgent Care, Penrose Emergency Room, or Memorial Emergency Room.
-Call campus safety to coordinate transportation if needed.
-Inform the treating facility it is a work related injury, and ask them to send all reports and bills to the following address:
+- Report any job-related injury or illness human resources immediately, but no later than two days from the date of injury or onset of illness.
+This includes accidents that do not require medical treatment. - Complete an accident report. - HR will refer the student employee to a designated medical provider.
+In an emergency, the student employee will be transported to the nearest medical facility. - If an injury or illness occurs or if medical treatment is required outside of regular office hours (Monday Friday, 8:30 am to 5:00 pm) go to Memorial Urgent Care, Penrose Urgent Care, Penrose Emergency Room, or Memorial Emergency Room.
+Call Campus Safety to coordinate transportation if needed.
+Inform the treating facility it is a work-related injury, and ask them to send all reports and bills to the following address: